open-contracting/standard/docs/schema/identifiers.md

 If you want to disclose identifiers for natural persons, see the [personal identifiers guidance](../guidance/map/organization_personal_identifiers).

-## Party IDs
+## Organization IDs

-Each of the parties (organizations or other participants) involved in a contracting process is declared in the [parties section](reference.md#parties).
+Each of the organizations involved in a contracting process is declared in the [parties section](reference.md#parties).

-Each party has a local identifier (`id`) used to reference it from elsewhere in the data.
+Each organization has a local identifier (`id`) used to reference it from elsewhere in the data.
 For example, `buyer/id` references the buyer's entry in the parties section using `parties/id`.

-A party's `id` is separate from its organization identifier and need only be unique within the scope of the contracting process to which it is a party.
-A party’s `id` must be consistent across all releases with the same `ocid` value.
+An organization's `id` is separate from its organization identifier and need only be unique within the scope of the contracting process to which it is a party.
+An organization’s `id` must be consistent across all releases with the same `ocid` value.

-See the [guidance](../guidance/map/organization_identifiers.md#party-ids) for more information on party IDs.
+See the [guidance](../guidance/map/organization_identifiers.md#party-ids) for more information on organization IDs.

 ## Release ID